1. Lone Working and Personal Safety Guidance

 It is very important that no lone working Doula puts themselves in danger or is required to do something that they feel is a danger or risk to themselves or others.

-If in any doubt about a lone working situation, leave the situation straight away, wait for others to accompany you or delay your visit or situation.
+If in any doubt about a lone working situation, leave the situation straight away, wait for others to accompany you or delay your visit, online support or situation.
 Never let others, regardless of their seniority, put you in a situation in which you feel uncomfortable or unsafe.

 It is recommended that lone working doulas: